 At the Test Ride:

 Each horse is individually assessed; we take the back profile and discuss the horse’s history.
 Then we proceed to trying some possible saddles on the horse.
-Almost all the saddles tried will be new and ALL OUR SADDLES ARE TEST SADDLES – at NSC we cannot see the point of you trying any saddle that doesn’t fit your horse or is out of balance.
+Almost all the saddles tried will be new and ALL OUR SADDLES ARE TEST SADDLES – at NSC - The English Saddle Co we cannot see the point of you trying any saddle that doesn’t fit your horse or is out of balance.
 At this stage the saddle is likely to sit quite high on the back and again knowledge of the individual saddle is important in recognising how much closer the saddle will get once the saddle is girthed and weighted.

 As the test ride progresses we get feedback from the rider and occasionally the horse will work markedly better in a particular saddle.